grahamjhorne/RPi-AirPlayer-Appliance/README.txt

 HOW IT WORKS
 ════════════

-The installer does 10 main steps:
+The setup script does 10 main steps:

 1. Configure static network (applies on reboot)
 2. Harden SSH (key-only authentication)